Later-Ron/something-new/README.md

 # something-new
-a sand box for ideas
+This is a sandbox for new ideas